bbaserdem/NixOS-Config/Readme.md

 # bbaserdem's configuration

-Personal configuration of my page.
+Personal configuration of my OSs.

-## Notable Features
+Currently migrating from Archlinux to NixOS, but some archlinux stuff might remain here.

+# WIP

 [*] 📁 Modular and toggleable config
 [ ] 🔒 Luks disk encryption with btrfs